reactgraphqlacademy/graphql-api-training/README.md

 ### tasks

+To complete the tasks you'll use the helper functions that are at the bottom of the file `src/index.js`

 - [ ] 4.
 Create a query that returns a single Character given an id.
 You need to fetch the character using `https://rickandmortyapi.com/documentation/#get-a-single-character`.
-Hint, you need to use [arguments](https://graphql.org/graphql-js/passing-arguments/)
+Hint, you need to use [arguments](https://graphql.org/graphql-js/passing-arguments/).

 ```graphql
 query character {